-The classes are open to any interested parent, but approximately 80% of the at-tendees are referrals from juvenile court and the East Los Angeles SAGE Deputy District Attorney.
-During the 10-week program, par-ents learn to identify potential gang and drug problems with their children, learn the difference between influencing and controlling con-duct, learn to modify destructive and negative behavior, and learn how to develop an effec-tive action plan.
-The program stresses "active" supervision of the child and teaches the parent to take an interest in the child's friends, activi-ties, and school.
-The program also stresses consistency and teaches parents how to hold their children accountable for their actions and choices.
+Parent Project is open to any interested parent, but many of the attendees are referrals from the SAGE Deputy District Attorney, juvenile court, and school personnel.
+During the parenting classes, parents learn to identify potential gang and drug problems with their children, to hold their children accountable for their actions and choices, to develop an effective action plan to modify destructive and negative behavior, and how to speak to their children regarding important topics such as sex, dating, and drug abuse.
+The program stresses "active" supervision of the child and teaches the parent to take an interest in the child's friends, activities, and school, Parent Project has been effective in repairing broken relationships between parents and their children, in strengthening families, and in turning around the lives of "at risk"